wikimedia/operations-debs-mailman3/src/mailman/rest/docs/membership.rst

 delivery.

 By pre-verifying her subscription, we don't require Elly to verify that her email address is valid.
 By pre-confirming her subscription too, no confirmation email will be sent.
-Pre-approval means that the list moderator won't have to approve her subscription request.
+Pre-approval means that the list moderator won't have to approve her subscription request. ``send_welcome_message`` controls whether a welcome message will be sent to the user.
+This option overrides the Mailinglist's ``send_welcome_message`` setting.

     >>> dump_json('http://localhost:9001/3.0/members', {
     ...           'list_id': 'ant.example.com',